The correct breathing technique during swimming

 Because otherwise you will get tired faster, and you will swim more slowly: if you lift your head above the water every time you run out of air, you will just gasp for more.
 This means that you’ll consume your energy on this repetitive activity and won’t be able to swim longer distances.

 Improving your aquatic skills is essential.
-Not only the breathing part, but also the correct movements and techniques.
+Not only the breathing part, but also the correct movements and techniques. .
 If you’re a beginner, you will need extra attention and a qualified swimming teacher during your private swimming lessons.
 It is very important to learn everything correctly from the beginning, as your body will get used to the right movements and it will be easier for you to see the progress.
-For intermediate swimmers, a private swimming coach also comes in handy, as he or she can help them get to another level as well as motivating them.
+For intermediate swimmers, a private swimming teacher in London also comes in handy, as he or she can help them get to another level as well as motivating them.
 But even the more experienced swimmers sometimes struggle with breathing while in the water.

 So, let’s see how you can work on this common problem: